Preksha-agarwal/LinkedinData/README.md

 # Project Overview
 This project involves analyzing LinkedIn job data using SQL for data cleaning and Tableau for visualization.
 The primary objectives are to clean the dataset, remove duplicates, standardize values, and visualize the insights gained from the cleaned data.

-# Data Cleaning with SQL
+# Data Cleaning with MySQL
 The data cleaning process was performed using MySQL, involving several key steps:

 **1. Removing Duplicates:**